vuejs/test-utils-docs/src/guide/conditional-rendering.md

 ## Finding Elements

-One of the most basic features of Vue is the ability to dynamically show, hide by removing elements with `v-if`.
+One of the most basic features of Vue is the ability to dynamically insert and remove elements with `v-if`.
 Let's look at how to test a component that uses `v-if`.

 ```js
 const Nav = {